HaxeFlixel/flixel-docs/documentation/01_tutorial/11-10-ui-and-combat.html.md

 	So, we're adding a check to see if the player touches an enemy.
 If they do, we'll call a callback to see if we should start combat or not.

-	If we're in combat, we're simply going to keep checking to see if the combatHUD is still visible - once it becomes invisible, we know that combat has finished, and we can determine the outcome.
-If the outcome is `VICTORY` (one of our 4 enum values), we will kill the enemy, but if the player Fled the battle, we will make the enemy flicker, to show that the player is safe from fighting it again for a short amount of time.
+	If we're in combat, we're simply going to keep checking to see if the combat HUD is still visible - once it becomes invisible, we know that combat has finished, and we can determine the outcome.
+If the outcome is `VICTORY` (one of our four enum values), we will kill the enemy, but if the player fled the battle, we will make the enemy flicker, to show that the player is safe from fighting it again for a short amount of time.

 5. Next, lets add the functions to handle the player touching an enemy: